-06 Philip J. Rock Center and School - Use Fund Code H.

-O7 Students who are receiving special education services in a county detention center, state correctional facility, or jail.
-Use Fund Code A or E.

-80 Private day school program or out-of-state public day school program.
+06 Philip J. Rock Center and School - use Fund Code H. 07 Students who are receiving special education services in a county detention center, state correctional facility, or jail.
+Use Fund Code A or E. 80 Private day school program or out-of-state public day school program.
 Use Fund Codes B or F. 09 Private residential facility, in state -- This student must also be approved annually through the ISBE Form 34-37 residential process if the school district is paying room and board.
 The school district may not pay room and board costs for students reported under Fund Code F. 10 Private residential facility, out of state -- This student must also be approved annually through the ISBE Form 34-37 residential process if the school district is paying room and board.
-The school district may not pay room and board costs for students reported under Fund Code F. 11 Homebound instructional program -- Information regarding eligibility for these students can be found in 23 Ill.
+The school district may not pay room and board costs for students reported under Fund Code F. 11 Homebound instructional program -- Information regarding eligibility for these students can be found in 23 III.
 Adm.
 Code 226.300(d).
-Use Fund Codes A, E, and K. Hospital instructional program -- Information regarding eligibility for these students can 12 be found in 23 III.
+Use Fund Codes A, E, and K. 12 Hospital instructional program -- Information regarding eligibility for these students can be found in 23 III.
 Adm.
 Code 226.300(d).
 Use Fund Codes A, E, and K. 13 Illinois School for the Deaf -- To be used only by the resident district when reporting students served in an IDHS-approved school.
 Serving district must be IDHS.
-14 Illinois School for the Visually Impaired -- To be used only by the resident district when reporting students served in an IDHS-approved school.
+Illinois School for the Visually Impaired -- To be used only by the resident district when 14 reporting students served in an IDHS-approved school.
 Serving district must be IDHS.
 15 Illinois Center for Rehabilitation and Education -- To be used only by the resident district when reporting students served in an IDHS-approved school.
 Serving district must be IDHS.
 16 IDHS-operated facility -- To be used only by the resident district when reporting students served in an IDHS-approved school.
 Serving district must be IDHS.
-28 Parentally Placed in Nonpublic Schools or Home-Schooled -- Students who have been enrolled by their parents/guardian in a nonpublic (e.g., parochial) school for general education and are not enrolled in the public school district but are receiving special public school district.
+28 Parentally Placed in Nonpublic Schools or Home-Schooled -- Students who have been enrolled by their parents/guardian in a nonpublic (e.g., parochial) school for general education and are not enrolled in the public school district but are receiving special education and/or related services specified on an ISP that are provided by the public school district.
+Also, include students whose parents chose to home-school for general education.
+These students are not enrolled in the public school district but are receiving special education and/or related services specified on an ISP that are provided by the public school district.
 Fund Codes L and P are used only for grades KG-12.